 2011 February - President Abdelaziz Bouteflika lifts 19-year-old state of emergency - a key demand of anti-government protesters.

 2011 September - President Bouteflika ends state monopoly over radio and TV.

 2012 May - Parliamentary poll: Ruling FLN and allied National Democratic Rally win another majority in parliament, with Islamists coming third, although some MPs allege fraud.

 2012 October - The army kills al-Qaeda's deputy leader in Algeria, Boualem Bekai, alias Khaled al-Mig, in an ambush near Tizi Ouzou in the Kabylie region.

 2012 December - French President Francois Hollande acknowledges suffering caused by France's colonisation of Algeria but stops short of an apology.

-2013 January - Dozens of foreign hostages are killed by Islamist militants during a four-day siege at a remote gas complex.
+2013 January - Dozens of foreign hostages are killed by Islamist al-Murabitoun group in four-day siege at remote In Amenas gas plant.
 Algerian special forces storm the site.
-PM Abdelmalek Sellal says the attackers entered Algeria from northern Mali.

 2013 April - President Bouteflika suffers a stroke and spends three months in France being treated.